Access your Pro+ Content below.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 Big data analytics is a trending practice that many companies are adopting.
 Before jumping in and buying big data tools, though, organizations should first get to know the landscape.

-Big data analytics tools have a lot to offer and come in many varieties.
+Tools for big data analytics have a lot to offer, and they come in many varieties.
 Get to know some of the ways business users and data scientists can use the software.

 Columns in this issue

 Big data analytics tools are more accessible and easier to use now than ever before, but factors such as product performance and corporate culture still enter into the decision-making process.